 This might be what is holding you back from using manual mode.

 I’ve included Nikon and Canon examples as these are the most popular brands.
 If you have another brand of camera, it won’t be that much different from these.

-How to read the exposure indicator
+How to read the exposure meter / indicator

-Now let’s look at how to read this very straight forward little tool.
+Now let’s look at how to read this very straight forward little tool, the exposure meter.
 This might be a good time to grab your camera so that you can read and do at the same time.
-Put your camera into manual mode.

 It doesn’t matter what you aim at, just don’t aim into the light as that’s not ideal for your eyes.
 Also, you need to have taken the lens cap off – I know I’m stating the obvious here.

 You might have the plus sign on the left or it might be on the right.
 I have mine set to the right, because it just makes sense to me that minus is on the left and plus is on the right.